bt3gl/building_blog/content/natas_wargames.md

 #### Stating the attack:

-We are going to use command substitution to craft a command in the variable *$key*, which lies inside:
+We are going to use command substitution to craft command in the variable *$key*, which lies inside:

 ```
 grep -i \"$key\" dictionary.txt